Azure CDN from Verizon Premium rules engine features

 These features are designed to control how the CDN communicates with an origin server.

-These features provide advanced functionality that should only be used by advanced users.
+These features provide advanced functionality and should get used by advanced users.

 |Cacheable Request Body Size||Defines the threshold for determining whether a POST response can be cached.|